kdgregory/log4j-aws-appenders/FAQ.md

 ## How can I get help with any problems?

+  First, check out the [troubleshooting doc](docs/troubleshooting.md).
+It has examples and answers for most of the problems that have been seen "in the wild."

-  Feel free to raise an issue here.
-I check in at least once a week, and will try to give whatever help and advice I can.
-Issues that aren't bugs or feature requests will be closed after I answer, but you can still comment.
+  If that doesn't help, free to raise an issue here.
+I check in at least once a week, and will give whatever help and advice I can.
+Issues that aren't bugs or feature requests will be closed after I answer.

-  Alternatively you can post on [Stack Overflow](https://stackoverflow.com/), although I don't often log in there.
-If you do this, flag the post with `@kdgregory` otherwise I'm unlikely to see it.
+  Alternatively you can post on [Stack Overflow](https://stackoverflow.com/).
+However, I don't often log in there, so flag the post with `@kdgregory` to increase the chance I'll see it.